ez80/84-CE-Documentation/tutorial/prgmstructure.rst

 This exits the program (usually).
 More on that later.

-*In the next tutorial, we'll be learning about how numbers work on your calculator.*
+*In the next tutorial we'll be learn about how numbers work on your calculator.*